shackett/simmer/README.md

 ## R/QP_FBA_example.R

 Integrating boundary fluxes with the yeast metabolic reconstruction in order to estimate metabolic fluxes.
-This script makes use of the [Gurobi optimizer](http://www.gurobi.com/).
+This script makes use of the [Gurobi optimizer](http://www.gurobi.com/) which is freely available for academic use.

 - Load files describing valid reactions, species (their composition) both from the core SBML model and supplemented manual annotations
 - Load files describing boundary conditions, reaction reversibility and auxotrophies